gbytedev/zfsbud/README.md

 `zfsbud.sh --remove-old dataset/path1`
 - `--remove-old|-r` removes snapshots created by this script only
 - If you created snapshots with a customized snapshot prefix, make sure to pass that prefix like so `--snapshot prefix|-p <cute_prefix_>`
-- In addition to the newest snapshot, the most recent common snapshot, as well as 8 daily, 5 weekly, 13 monthly and 6 yearly snapshots are kept.
+- In addition to the newest snapshot and (in case the `--send|-s` flag is passed) the most recent common snapshot, snapshots are kept according to the snapshot retention policy defined in the configuration file.

 ### Initial sending of a dataset to a remote
 `zfsbud.sh --send destination_parent_dataset/path --initial --rsh "ssh user@server -p22" dataset/path1`